StonyHillSoftware/guid-factory/README.md

 # guid-factory
-Provides GUIDs via a factory class and supporting TypeScript typings.
+Provides GUIDs via a `Guid` factory class and supporting `guid` TypeScript typing.

-Unlike similar typescript GUID libraries, all generated values exist as  strings at run time, but are able to be strongly typed at build time due to the typescript flavoring.
+Unlike similar typescript GUID/UUID libraries, all generated values exist as  strings at run time, but still are able to be strongly-typed at build time due to the typescript flavoring.

-The benefit is that the `guid` typing needn't be instantiated, which plays nicer with server supplied values, as serialization/deserialzation from json isn't necessary.
+The benefit is that the `guid` typing needn't be instantiated as a new object, which plays nicer with server supplied values, as serialization/parsing from json isn't required.

 ## Installation
 `npm i guid-factory`